pwalczyszyn/Backbone.Force/README.md

-## Description
+# Mobile Pack for Backbone.js

-***Backbone.js*** provides a structure for JavaScript-heavy applications by providing models key-value binding and custom events, collections with a rich API of enumerable functions, and views with declarative event handling, while connecting it all to your existing application over a RESTful JSON interface.
-This quick start tutorial demonstrates both a PHP and Node.js mobile web application structured using Backbone.js that pulls data from Salesforce using the REST API.
-In this quick start you will learn how to take this mobile web app and deploy it to Heroku.
+***[Backbone.js](http://backbonejs.org/)*** provides a structure for JavaScript-heavy applications by providing **models** with key-value binding and custom events, **collections** with a rich API of enumerable functions, and **views** with declarative event handling, while connecting it all to your existing application over a RESTful JSON interface.
+This Mobile Pack presents a [single page](http://en.wikipedia.org/wiki/Single-page_application) JavaScript contact management app that demonstrates how to use Backbone with the Force.com REST API from either a Visualforce page or an external mobile web app implemented in PHP or Node.js.

-The samples include a contact management app that provides basic CRUD access to the Contact standard object.
-Using this app, users can view, update, add and delete Contact records from any mobile device with a modern browser.
+## Getting Started

+The Mobile Pack for Backbone.js supports two deployment options for your HTML5 mobile app.
+To use the Mobile Pack with a Visualforce page (i.e. host the app on Force.com), follow [this quick start](https://events.developerforce.com/mobile/getting-started/html5#backbone).
+To deploy your HTML5 app externally (e.g. on [Heroku](http://www.heroku.com/)) and source data from Salesforce, follow [this quick start](https://events.developerforce.com/mobile/getting-started/html5#backbone-heroku).

+## What’s included in this Mobile Pack

+* `backbone.force.js` - a plugin library, originally written by [Piotr Walczyszyn](https://github.com/pwalczyszyn), but since extended for the Mobile Packs, that enables Force.com connectivity for Backbone's Model and Collection types.
+* `Samples/BackboneVFJQueryMobile` - a Visualforce page and supporting static resources that implements the single page contact management app.
+* `Samples/BackboneBootStrap` - sample mobile web applications that can be deployed outside Force.com; for example, to Heroku.
+Each serves up the same single page contact management app, but includes a back end implemented for a different web environment:
+ * `Samples/BackboneBootStrap/nodejs` - for Node.js
+ * `Samples/BackboneBootStrap/php` - for PHP

+## Learn More

+For much more information building enterprise mobile applications on Force.com with Mobile Packs, go to the [Mobile Packs home page](https://events.developerforce.com/mobile/services/mobile-packs).